 How zkApps Work

-The term “zkApp” refers to the UI + the smart contract.
+The term zkApp refers to the UI + the smart contract.

-Zero-knowledge based smart contracts
+Zero knowledge-based smart contracts

-When interacting with a zkApp's UI, users enter any data (e.g. “buy ABC for y price”) required as input to the prover function, which then generates a zero-knowledge proof.
+When interacting with a zkApp UI, users enter any data (for example, buy ABC for y price) that is required as input to the prover function, which then generates a zero knowledge proof.

 Both private inputs and public inputs represent data that must be provided to the prover function when it runs in the user's web browser.